byndid/Beyond-Identity-Auth-Tree-Node/README_FR7.md

+# Beyond Identity

+Beyond Identity provides the most secure authentication platform in the world.
+Breaking down barriers between cybersecurity, identity, and device management, Beyond Identity fundamentally changes the way the world logs in–eliminating passwords and providing users with a frictionless multi-factor login experience.
+Beyond passwordless, the company provides the zero-trust access needed to secure hybrid work environments, where tightly controlling which users and which devices are accessing critical cloud resources has become essential.

+The advanced platform collects dozens of user and device risk signals during each login - enabling customers to enforce continuous, risk-based access control.
+The innovative architecture replaces passwords with the proven asymmetric cryptography that underpins TLS and protects trillions of dollars of transactions daily.
+Customers turn to Beyond Identity to stop cyberattacks, protect their most critical data, and meet compliance requirements

 # Beyond Identity ForgeRock Integration Guide

 This guide details the steps required to configure Beyond Identity as a passwordless authentication solution for your instance of ForgeRock Platform 7 using the ForgeRock OIDC node.